LP2X0X/PROGRAMMING/Web Dev/React/1 - Components, Props and JSX/JSX/JSX Overview.md

 ---
-tags: react, jsx, summary, fundamental
+tags:
+  - react
+  - jsx
+  - summary
+  - fundamental
 ---

 ### **🔷 What is JSX in React?**